shauv-k/Voice-Navigation-Robot/README.md

 ## How It Works

 ## Turtlesim
-Turtlesim is a package provided with ROS that is designed for learning the basic concepts of ROS.
+Turtlesim is a basic, beginner-friendly simulator package in ROS that is designed for learning the basic concepts of ROS.
 It demonstrates the basic principles of ROS and gives you an overview of how ROS communications and systems are designed.

-Here are few basic tasks on turtlesim:
+A few basic tasks on turtlesim:

 > 1.Square Spiral
 ### ![ezgif-2-9f758776e7](https://github.com/sangwan7gaurav/Voice_Navigation/assets/138971930/e48e4f3d-5b82-48fc-820c-ffeda10232f2)